 Laryngopharyngeal Reflux (LPR) and Gastroesophageal Reflux Disease (GERD) refer to the backward flow of stomach acid and other stomach contents into the esophagus, larynx, and pharynx.

 If acid moves into the throat, this can result in chronic irritation or spasm of the airways, which can cause shortness of breath and coughing.
-In many individuals, no sensation of heartburn is felt and their only symptom may be cough.
+However, in many individuals, no sensation of heartburn is felt, and their only symptom may be coughing.

-Allergies, sinus problems and post nasal drip can cause chronic cough, which can be difficult to detect.
+Allergies, sinus problems, and postnasal drip can cause chronic cough, making the source of the issue difficult to pinpoint.

 Asthma is a disease of the lungs and trachea, resulting in difficulty breathing or wheezing.

-Infections, caused by viruses, bacteria, or fungus, such as bronchitis or pneumonia, can cause coughing.
+Infections caused by viruses, bacteria, or fungi, such as bronchitis or pneumonia, are often accompanied by coughing.

-Sometimes, viral upper respiratory infections result in a extended cough even after the infection has cleared, termed a post-viral cough.
+Sometimes, viral upper respiratory infections result in an extended cough even after the infection has cleared.
+This is known as a post-viral cough.

-Certain medications, notably ACE inhibitors (Enalapril (Vasotec), Captopril (Capoten), etc.) used in treating high blood pressure, can cause chronic cough.
+Certain medications, such as ACE inhibitors (Enalapril (Vasotec), Captopril (Capoten), etc.) used to treat high blood pressure can cause a chronic cough.